Mobile navigation

 Current position

-Tenancy Visits now include check of profile data and progress monitored monthly.
-Four of the eight categories of profile data collected show 99% + complete.
+Tenancy visits now include checks of customer profile data, with progress monitored on a monthly basis.
+Four of the eight profile data categories collected are currently over 99% complete.

-A mailout was issued to over 8,000 current tenants with a MyHousingAccount, reminding them that they can update their own profile information directly via MHA.
+A mail out was issued to over 8,000 tenants with a MyHousingAccount, reminding them that they can update their own profile information directly online.
+Further targeted communications are planned during 2026/27.

 RAG